datavzrd/datavzrd.github.io/src/docs/configuration.rst

 render-html
 ===========

 ``render-html`` contains individual configurations for generating a single custom view where a global variable ``data`` with the dataset in json format can be accessed in the given js file.
 The rendered view contains a ``<div id="canvas">`` that can then be manipulated with the given script.
 By default, the div uses the full width and centers its contents.
-Of course, the divs CSS can be overwritten via Javascript. jQuery is already available, any other necessary Javascript libraries can be loaded via `aux-libraries <#aux-libraries>`_.
+Of course, the divs CSS can be overwritten via Javascript. jQuery is already available, any other necessary Javascript libraries can be loaded via :ref:`aux-libraries`.

 .. list-table::
    :header-rows: 1